ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    not to affect upgrades on existing hardware.
 For example, modaliases of newly introduced drivers must not overlap with previously shipped drivers.
-This also includes updating hardware description data such as udev’s keymaps, media-player-info, mobile broadband vendors, or PCI vendor/product list updates.
+This also includes updating hardware description data such as udev's keymaps, media-player-info, mobile broadband vendors, or PCI vendor/product list updates.
 To avoid regressions on upgrade, any such hardware enablement must first also be added to any newer supported Ubuntu release.